jfrog/project-examples/maven-examples/README.md

 ### Overview
 This repo contains all of the maven examples.

+#### maven-example
+This is an empty example template, that you can use to experiment with maven.
+You would use this to see how Jenkins and Team City interact with artifactory when building a simple java project.

+#### maven-example-bintray-info
+This example adds a maven deployment descriptor.
+This attaches a bintray-info.json to the package that is deployed.
+There is an artifactory rest api that requires this json file to be attached to an artifact to push the artifact to bintray.

 #### artifactory-maven-plugin-example
 This example is using the Maven Artifactory Plugin for artifacts and build-info deployment to Artifactory.

-#### maven-build-info-example
-This project is an example that demonstrates the ability to create an Artifactory build-info object, deploy it to Artifactory and deploy the build artifact from a filesystem directory to Artifactory by using the [build-info OSS project](https://github.com/JFrogDev/build-info), similar to what the CI/build tools Artifactory plugins do.

-#### maven-example-bintray-info
-This contains an example for publishing to bintray

-#### publish-to-artifactory
-The Maven Artifactory Plugin allows you to deploy your build artifacts and build information to Artifactory and also to resolve your build dependencies from Artifactory.
 The Plugin documentation is available [here](https://www.jfrog.com/confluence/display/RTF/Maven+Artifactory+Plugin).

-### Deploying to your artifactory instance
+##### Deploying to your artifactory instance
 The way this pom is configured it assumes a few things:
 1. The artifactory instance is running on localhost at port 8081
 1. The username is deployer